EmpPowiUDE/NovalandGuide/docs/source/RandomiseValues.rst

 To be able to use the individual values in your project, we will write some code in the init.py file, in which the program reads the values and assigns them to each participant.
-First, we need to install the CSV library:
+First, we need to import the CSV library:

 .. code-block:: console